Skip to content

 Beshtak Palace

-The Beshtak Palace is a historic palace and museum built by the Mamluk amir Sayf al-Din Bashtak al-Nasiri, a powerful officer in the Mamluk era who was married to the daughter of Sultan al-Nasir Muhammad, in the 14th century in Cairo.
+The Beshtak Palace is a historic palace and museum built by the Mamluk amir Sayf al-Din Bashtak al-Nasiri, an influential officer in the Mamluk era who was married to the daughter of Sultan al-Nasir Muhammad, in the 14th century in Cairo.
 It is located on Moez Street, in the area known as Bayn al-Qasrayn (between the two palaces), in reference to the great palaces that once stood there.

 Interior of a grand hall inBeshtak Palace, Cairo